bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial.md

 }
 ```

-This resource class only has a GET method, therefore `405 Method Not Allowed` will be returned with any other request.
-Try it out!.
+This resource class only has a GET method, therefore `405 Method Not Allowed` will be returned with any other HTTP method.
+Try it out!

 ```
 curl -i -X POST 'http://127.0.0.1:8080/weekday?year=2001&month=1&day=1'